SimpleFunctions

 A fund tick, end-to-end

 Five steps.
-Cross-venue depth in, intent out, audit log written, fill attributed.
+Cross-venue depth in, intent out, ledger event written, fill reviewed with attribution confidence.
 Heartbeat handles the timing; your PM keeps custody.

 1 · cross-venue book